Tips for using microscopes with children. With the correct approach, even very young children can begin to learn about biology through a microscope!

 How to Pick a Good Microscope for Children

 I spent a fair bit of time researching microscopes before settling on the AmScope 40X-1000X.
-We also got these very child-friendly slides from Learning Resources, and this set of glass slides for creating our own specimens (that require very close parental supervision as they are made of glass, and the covers are made of very thin glass).
+We also got these very child-friendly slides from Learning Resources.
+I also bought this set of glass slides for creating our own specimens.
+Glass slides do require very close parental supervision as they are made of glass.
+Glass slide covers are made of very thin glass.

 The image above is of some cotton fibers from a Q-tip that we placed on one of the glass slides with a drop of water, then covered with the glass slide cover.
 I took the picture with my SLR camera, which was a little tricky since my SLR lens is much larger than the opening for the eyepiece.
 I’m still trying to figure out a good way to take photos of our slides

-Seven-year-old Emma enjoyed writing up her notes of what she saw using the various magnification (the microscope we got allows for five different magnifications).
+Seven-year-old Emma enjoyed writing up her notes of what she saw using the various magnifications.
+The microscope we got allows for five different magnifications.